kouphax/yobriefca.se/source/data/articles/2013-05-08-agile_is_for_developers_myth.html.markdown

 You don't need fancy, lofty titles because you have a single purpose.
 Titles only force attribution of responsibility to particular people, they enforce specialism and defensive attitudes.
 Titles shouldn't affect the delivery of a solution.

 So, no, "agile" is not just for developers, it's for the facilitators, the stakeholder & the implementors, it's an all-encompassing first step on the road to refocusing our goals from following a process to delivering the right thing quickly and painlessly.
-I say first step of course because typically "going agile" can often result in projects just following a _different_ process with little to no impact but thats another issue entirely.